-- 89. Plaintiff asserts all applicable state statutory and common law rights and theories related to the tolling or extension of any applicable statute of limitations, including the discovery rule and/or fraudulent concealment. - 90.
-The discovery rule should be applied to toll the running of the statute of limitations until the Plaintiff discovered or reasonably should have discovered Plaintiff's injury and the causal connection between the injury and Defendants' product. - 91.
-Despite reasonable and diligent investigation by Plaintiff into the causal connection between Plaintiff's injury and Abilify, the cause and nature of Plaintiff's injuries and their relationship to Abilify was not discovered until 2014.
-Therefore, under the appropriate application of the discovery rule, Plaintiffs' suit was filed well within the applicable statutory limitations period. - 92.
-Defendants are estopped from asserting a statute of limitations defense because all Defendants fraudulently concealed from Plaintiff the truth, quality and nature of Plaintiff's injuries and the connection between the injuries and Defendants'
+89. Plaintiff asserts all applicable state statutory and common law rights and theories related to the tolling or extension of any applicable statute of limitations, including the discovery rule and/or fraudulent concealment.

+90. The discovery rule should be applied to toll the running of the statute of limitations until Plaintiff discovered or reasonably should have discovered Plaintiff Michael Runninghorse's injury and the causal connection between the injury and Defendants' product.

+91. Despite reasonable and diligent investigation by Plaintiff into the causal connection between Plaintiff's injuries and Abilify, the cause and nature of Plaintiff's injuries and their relationship to Abilify was not discovered until 2016.
+Therefore, under the appropriate application of the discovery rule, Plaintiff's suit was filed well within the applicable statutory limitations period.

-tortious conduct.
-Defendants, through their affirmative misrepresentations and omissions, actively concealed from Plaintiff and Plaintiff's prescribing physicians the true risks associated with Abilify.
+92. Defendants are estopped from asserting a statute of limitations defense because all Defendants fraudulently concealed from Plaintiff the truth, quality and nature of Plaintiff's injuries and the connection between the injuries and Defendants' tortious conduct.
+Defendants, through their affirmative misrepresentations and omissions, actively concealed from Plaintiff and Plaintiff Michael Runninghorse's prescribing physicians the true risks associated with Abilify.

-- 93. Defendants were under a duty to disclose the true character, quality and nature of the risks associated with use of Abilify as this was non-public information over which Defendants had and continue to have exclusive control and because Defendants knew that this information was not available to Plaintiff, Plaintiff's medical providers and/or to Plaintiff's health-care facilities.
-In addition, Defendants are estopped from relying on any statute of limitation because of their intentional concealment of these facts. - 94.
-Plaintiff had no knowledge that Defendants were engaged in the wrongdoing alleged herein.
-Because of the fraudulent acts of concealment of wrongdoing by Defendants, Plaintiff could not have reasonably discovered the wrongdoing at any time prior.
+93. Defendants were under a duty to disclose the true character, quality and nature of the risks associated with use of Abilify as this was non-public information over which Defendants had and continue to have exclusive control, and because Defendants knew that this information was not available to Plaintiff, Plaintiff Michael Runninghorse's medical providers and/or health-care facilities.
+In addition, Defendants are estopped from relying on any statute of limitation because of their intentional concealment of these facts.

+94. Plaintiff had no knowledge that Defendants were engaged in the wrongdoing alleged herein.
+Because of the fraudulent acts of concealment of wrongdoing by Defendants, Plaintiff could not have reasonably discovered the wrongdoing at any time prior to 2016.

-FIRST CAUSE OF ACTION Strict Liability - Design, Manufacturing and Warning
+1 CAUSE OF ACTION Strict Liability - Design, Manufacturing and Warning

-- 95. Plaintiff incorporates the factual allegations set forth in paragraphs 1 to 94 as if fully set forth herein and further alleges as follows: - 96.
-Defendants had a duty to provide adequate warnings and instructions for Abilify, to use reasonable care to design a product that is not unreasonably dangerous to users, and to adequately test its product. - 97.
-The Abilify manufactured and/or supplied to Plaintiff by Defendants was defective in design or formulation in that, when it left the hands of the manufacturer and/or supplier, it was in an unreasonably dangerous and a defective condition for its intended use and it posed a risk of serious compulsive behaviors and harm to Plaintiff and other consumers which could have been reduced or avoided, inter alia, by the adoption of a feasible reasonable alternative design. - 98.
-The Abilify manufactured and/or supplied to Plaintiff by Defendants was defective in design or formulation in that, when it left the hands of the manufacturer and/or supplier, Abilify had not been adequately tested, was in an unreasonably dangerous and a defective condition, and it posed a risk of serious compulsive behaviors and harm to Plaintiff and other consumers.
+95. Plaintiff incorporates by reference all previous and subsequent paragraphs of this Complaint as if fully set forth here and further alleges as follows:

+96. Defendants had a duty to provide adequate warnings and instructions for Abilify, to use reasonable care to design a product that is not unreasonably dangerous to users, and to adequately test their product.
+97. The Abilify manufactured and/or supplied to Plaintiff Michael Runninghorse by Defendants was defective in design or formulation in that, when it left the hands of the manufacturer and/or supplier, it was in an unreasonably dangerous and a defective condition for its intended use and it posed a risk of serious compulsive behaviors and harm to Plaintiff and other consumers which could have been reduced or avoided, inter alia, by the adoption of a feasible reasonable alternative design.

+98. The Abilify manufactured and/or supplied to Plaintiff Michael Runninghorse by Defendants was defective in design or formulation in that, when it left the hands of the manufacturer and/or supplier, Abilify had not been adequately tested, was in an unreasonably dangerous and a defective condition, and it posed a risk of serious compulsive behaviors and harm to Plaintiff and other consumers.